 - Cons: Not for the more casual outdoor enthusiasts

-While its products aren’t as omnipresent in stores like the ones made by the North Face or Helly Hansen, Montbell is still a top player in the category of genuinely lightweight hiking garments.
-While it’s true that this is a somewhat niche area, the number of ultralight hikers rises with each passing year – Montbell is definitely going to experience a huge increase in popularity in the next decade.
+While its products aren’t as omnipresent in stores as the ones made by the North Face or Helly Hansen, Montbell is still a top player in lightweight hiking garments.
+While it’s true that this is a somewhat niche area, the number of ultralight hikers rises with each passing year – Montbell will experience a huge increase in popularity in the next decade.

-One of the most renowned Japanese brands, Montbell is world-famous for its extremely thin shell called the Versatile rain jacket, as well as for its exceptionally well-made down garments, some of which sport the down fill power of 1,000 (very impressive!).
+One of the most renowned Japanese brands, Montbell is world-famous for its extremely thin shell called the Versatile rain jacket and its exceptionally well-made down garments, some of which sport the down fill power of 1,000 (very impressive!).
 As we’ve already said, most of their hiking and sports garments are remarkably lightweight – the Plasma 1000 Down jacket, for example, weighs less than 5 ounces, while the already mentioned Versatile model weighs just a bit over 6 ounces.
-You’d be hard-pressed to find lighter jackets in stores anywhere around the world.

 - Where it’s From: Örnsköldsvik, Sweden